-For more information on the method and geodatasets used for the production of these maps, please refer to the Toolbox document and project website.
+For more information on the method and geodatasets used to produce these maps, please refer to the Toolbox document and project website.

 Ecosystems - Based on current satellite imagery, a land cover classification was developed, which depicts the ecosystem complexes of the region.
 In addition, information on topography, soil, and drainage was added manually (only inside the borders + 5 km buffer of the Biosphere Reserve areas).